AI Agent Identity Architecture

 └─► External services (APIs, SaaS, MCP servers)

-All actions → Action-to-Identity Trace Log (delegation chain)
+All actions → Action-to-Identity Trace (delegation chain, sponsor-attributed)

 Trade-offs